BasicMap/interactive-vis-a3/README.md

 cd into the folder you downloaded this project into<br>
 Start the server with: http-server -p 8000<br>
 Open 'http://localhost:8000/' in your browser<br>
-Note: DO NOT click on either link posted in your terminal, it will take you to a different cached version of the visualization that is not reflective of the most recently committed code.
+IMPORTANT: DO NOT click on either link posted in your terminal, it will take you to a different cached version of the visualization that is not reflective of the most recently committed code.

 ## 1. Design and Storyboarding